ajs-voices/once-upon-a-dream/scenes/031-alone-time.md

 He shook his head.
 "Nothing.
 You should invite him here."

 "Nah.
 It's already late.
 He just got off work."
 I said, but it was more an excuse.
 I'd already gone way past my quota of the dating concept and needed to forget a little more of that for now.
 "Besides, he'd show you up on the dancefloor Max."

-I joined Max and we headed back to the party.
+I wrapped my arm around my friend's shoulders and we headed back to the party.